tanhongit/PHP_Realtime_Chat_App/README.md

 This is the path to the database file for you to download: [`/database/***.sql`](https://github.com/TanHongIT/PHP_Realtime_Chat_App/tree/main/database)

-Create a new database on **PHPMyAdmin** at your server, then import the .sql file that you just downloaded.
+Create a new database on **PHPMyAdmin** at your server (or any other database connection tool), then import the .sql file that you just downloaded.

 # 5 Edit Connect Database